sliu750/sliu750/README.md

-- 👋 Hi, I’m @sliu750
+- 👋 Hi, I’m Sean.
 - ✨ I'm a first year CS major at Georgia Tech, with threads in Modeling/Simulation and Intelligence.
-- 👀 I’m interested in C++, Java, data structures and algorithms, modeling and simulation, AI/machine learning, and app design, as well as integrating CS with engineering.
+- 👀 I’m interested in C++, Java, modeling and simulation, and AI/machine learning, as well as integrating CS with engineering.
-- 🌱 I’m currently taking classes in linear algebra, Java objected-oriented programming, and microeconomics.
+- 🌱 I’m currently taking classes in data structures and algorithms, multivariable calculus, physics, and psychology.

 <!---
 sliu750/sliu750 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.